 Nonetheless, Turing’s interest in computation extended farther than logic and mathematical proofs; it also inspired his beliefs in and arguments for the possibility of intelligent machines:

-My contention is that machines can be constructed which will simulate the behaviour of the human mind very closely.
-They will make mistakes at times, and at times they may make new and very interesting statements, and on the whole the output of them will be worth attention to the same sort of extent as the output of a human mind.
+My contention is that machines can be constructed which will simulate the behavior of the human mind very closely.
+They will make mistakes at times, and at times they may make new and very interesting statements, and on the whole, the output of them will be worth attention to the same sort of extent as the output of a human mind.
 (Alan Turing, 1996)

 Before his death in 1952, Turing wrote a lengthy treatise debating the question ‘Can machines think?’
 Turing’s paper lays out in precise detail a test that could be used to evaluate intelligence in digital computers and answer this question, also known as the Turing Test for machine intelligence, or the imitation game.
 He also provides counterarguments to eight major objections to machine intelligence, ranging from theological to physiological grounds; we will delve further into these objections in the next article, as many are still relevant today.

 Turing’s 1950 paper played a critical role in shaping the trajectory of AI advancement in the latter half of the twentieth century, and its philosophical conjectures continue to influence researchers in cognitive science and philosophy.
 Indeed, Turing’s work in the 1930s, 40s, and early 50s arguably progressed the development of the budding discipline of computer science more so than any other individual scholar.
 At the beginning of his academic career, people still thought of ‘computers’ as humans responsible for carrying out complex computations; by the end of his career, he and his colleagues had laid the foundation for digital computers and irrevocably changed the way humans think of the very word ‘computer.’